Student Made Books

-The booklet ideas on this section of the website were created by Kim Lenging and originally published on another wonderful Kindergarten website called KinderNet (which is no longer online).
+The booklet ideas on this section of the website were created by Kim Lenging and were originally published on another wonderful Kindergarten website called KinderNet (which is no longer online).
 With permission from the booklet author and the website owner, I am publishing them here so that teachers and students will continue to be able to have access to these wonderful ideas!

 Thanks to Kim for sharing!
 If you have any questions regarding the booklets, please contact her at [email protected] .